Computer-Architecture-Spring-2023-SUT/mips-processor-team-6/README.md

   - [Phase 4: Designing Branch Prediction](#phase-4-designing-branch-prediction)

 ## Introduction
 Welcome to the MIPS Processor Project!
-This repository showcases the collaborative efforts of our team - Arash Ziyaei, Amir Mohammad, and Farbod haji Mohmmad Ali - during our Computer Architecture course.
+This repository showcases the collaborative efforts of our team - Arash Ziyaei, Amir Mohammad and Farbod haji Mohmmad Ali - during our Computer Architecture course.
 The project centers around designing and implementing a MIPS  processor with several enhancements.
-Through four distinct phases, we explore the fundamentals of processor design, including cache memory, pipelining, and branch prediction.
+Through four distinct phases, we explore the fundamentals of processor design, including cache memory, pipelining and branch prediction.
 We hope our project serves as an educational resource for those interested in computer architecture.

 ## Team Members